Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 \subsubsection{Fiber Based Channels}

-Optical fiber channels are communication channels, where qubits carrying information are transmitted from Alice to Bob through optical modes in fibers.
-Traditional internet uses optical waveguides as communicating channels for long distance links.
-An optical fiber waveguide consists of a core and a cladding that carries the light.
+Besides free space links, which plays a vital role in long-haul quantum communication, optical fiber links are more attractive because of their technological maturity owing to traditional internet technology.
+The qualitative features of both these channels are mentioned in \textbf{Table \ref{tab: IV}}.
+Here qubits carrying information are transmitted from Alice to Bob through optical modes in fibers.
+A standard single-mode fiber (SMF) consists of a core and a cladding that carries the light.
 Total internal reflection guides the light along the core of the fiber because of the difference in index of refraction.
-These waveguides are fabricated directly in silicon or in conductors such as aluminum.
-There are two types of fibers available; single-mode and mult-imode fibers.
-Single-mode fibers have a smaller core that keeps the light more tightly, therefore better suited for high-precision environments of quantum experiments.
-In one such experiments, entanglement is created at a distance of 300 km through optical fiber channel \cite{inagaki2013entanglement}.
+These waveguides are fabricated directly in silicon \cite{ballato2008silicon} or in conductors such as aluminum \cite{dhar2010fabrication}.
+There are different types of fibers available for propagation of quantum states; SMFs, \textcolor{black}{multi-mode} fibers (MMFs), few-mode fibers, multi-core fibers (MCFs) etc. Among all, SMFs have a smaller core that keeps the light more tightly, therefore better suited for high-precision environments of quantum experiments \cite{cozzolino2019high}.
+In one such experiments, entanglement is created at a distance of 300 km through optical fiber channel \cite{inagaki2013entanglement}. \newcolumntype{P}[1]{>{\arraybackslash}p{#1}}

 Fiber-based channels have an advantage that environmental factors are not significant inside fiber channels, thus preserving the coherence of photons.
 Instead, it suffers from polarization-preservation and optical attenuation problems that limits the distance of communication to a few hundreds of kilometres \cite{takesue2007quantum}, \cite{huang2016long}, \cite{yin2016measurement}.